Maria Adams, Credit Cards Moderator

 There are 3 Chase Sapphire hotel partners: World of Hyatt, Marriott Bonvoy, and IHG Rewards Club.
 You can transfer points to these programs at a 1:1 rate.
 More specifically, you could swap 10,000 Chase Sapphire points for 10,000 World of Hyatt, Marriott Rewards, or IHG Rewards Club points.
 Note that you can transfer your points to hotel partners with both the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® card.

-But there’s a convenience factor in play, too.
+There is a convenience factor in play, too.
 The Chase Sapphire hotel partners are three of the biggest names in hospitality.
 So, if you travel a lot, there’s a good chance you have rewards with one of them.
-And pooling your earnings can be an effective way to save if you’re planning to stay at one of these hotel chains in the future.
-But before you can save, you need to know how the transfer process works.
+Pooling your earnings can be an effective way to save if you’re planning to stay at one of these hotel chains in the future.
+However, before you can save, you need to know how the transfer process works.

 - You can only transfer rewards in 1,000-point increments.